 Medicaid for the aged, blind, and disabled in Indiana is also called Hoosier Care Connect or Traditional Medicaid.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Indiana seniors may be eligible.
-These programs have slightly different eligibility requirements, such as functional ability and income and asset limits, as well as varying benefits.
+These programs have varying functional and financial (income and asset limits) eligibility requirements, as well as benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that Indiana offers multiple pathways towards eligibility.

-2) Medicaid Waivers / Home and Community Based Services – Limited number of participants.
-Wait lists may exist.
-Provided at home, adult day care, adult foster care, or in assisted living.
+2) Medicaid Waivers / Home and Community Based Services – This is not an entitlement program; The number of participant slots is limited and wait lists may exist.
+Intended to delay the need for nursing home admissions, services are provided at home, adult day care, adult foster care, or in assisted living.

-3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (meeting the eligibility requirements ensures services will be received) and is provided at home or adult day care.
+3) Regular Medicaid / Aged Blind and Disabled – Also called Hoosier Care Connect, this is an entitlement program.
+Meeting the eligibility requirements ensures services will be received.
+Various long-term care services, such as personal care assistance or adult day care, may be available.

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an Indiana Medicaid program.
 Alternatively, taking the Medicaid Eligibility Test may be helpful.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in Indiana.
+IMPORTANT: Not meeting all the criteria does not mean one is ineligible or cannot become eligible for Medicaid in Indiana.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|